 Lightning Can Strike the Same Place Twice

-Getting into the broadcast world is not an easy task, but somehow I was able to put together a demo reel from my college experience that got me my first job at a television station, WHIZ-TV, the NBC-affiliate in Zanesville, OH just weeks after graduation.
+Getting into the broadcast world is not an easy task.
+Still, somehow I was able to put together a demo reel from my college experience that got me my first job at a television station, WHIZ-TV, the NBC-affiliate in Zanesville, OH just weeks after graduation.

 I had interned with the legendary Tom Skilling at WGN-TV in Chicago, did weather radio updates for The Jim Dedelow Show on WJOB my senior year of undergrad, and was excited for the opportunity to be out in the real world and start living my childhood dream!

 It turns out that as lucky as I felt compared to other recent graduates, my time at that station was short-lived.
-Several months in when I was taping a radio update, I cursed when there was feedback that went off in my ear, and it was accidently sent LIVE over the airwaves throughout the town.
+Several months in, when I was taping a radio update, I cursed when there was feedback that went off in my ear, and it was accidentally sent LIVE over the airwaves throughout the town.

 Of course, being a kid right out of college who quickly left her first TV station did put a black mark on my resume, and for months I worked three jobs in town while sending out countless demo reels and resumes to News Directors all over the country.